-This integrated degree apprenticeship incorporates academic and workplace learning with an End Point Assessment (EPA) designed to test the knowledge, skills and behaviours that have been detailed within the apprenticeship standards.
+This integrated degree apprenticeship incorporates academic and workplace learning with an End Point Assessment (EPA) designed to test the knowledge, skills and behaviours that have been developed.

-The programme structure, content and curriculum design has been developed in partnership with employers thereby ensuring that the apprenticeship meets both the requirements for the employer, the university and the apprenticeship standards.
-All apprentices will have experienced learning in at least two contrasting settings, one of which must carry out statutory activities.
+The programme structure, content and curriculum design has been developed in partnership with employers, thereby ensuring that the apprenticeship meets sector requirements, as well as the specifications set out in the Apprenticeship Standard.
+All apprentices will experience learning in at least two contrasting settings, one of which must carry out statutory activities.

-Integrating theory to practice is key to this professional apprenticeship and you will be challenged to think about and reflect on your practice and bring your learning into the workplace.
+Integrating theory and practice is key to this professional programme and apprentices are challenged to reflect upon their practice and bring learning into the workplace.

-- You’ll develop your ability to consistently exercise professional autonomy and initiative in professional decision making and the context in which these decisions are being made.
+- Develop their ability to consistently exercise professional autonomy and initiative in decision making.

-- You’ll develop the ability to critically reflect on performance, take responsibility for modifying future practice in light of new insights gained and applying knowledge values and skills.
+- Develop their ability to critically reflect upon performance, take responsibility for modifying future practice in light of new insights gained, and apply knowledge, values and skills.

-- You’ll examine people and relationships, attachment and separation-loss theories, as well as human development from childhood to old age.
+- Explore people and relationships, attachment and separation-loss theories, as well as human development from childhood to old age.

-- You’ll also explore social oppression and advocacy, developing skills in anti-oppressive practice to ensure you get the best results for those you work with.
+- Explore social oppression and advocacy, developing skills in anti-oppressive practice to ensure they get the best results for those they work with.

-The course is taught by experienced social workers in a highly supportive environment, their experience spanning the range of social work specialities: children, families and young people; adults; conflict in communities; mental health and social work law.
-The research interests of the team include the use of virtual reality and simulations in social work education, working with older people, young carers and the changing landscape of social work education.
-The lecturers bring practice experience and real life situations to the class room.
+The programme is taught by experienced social workers in a highly supportive environment, their experience spanning the range of social work specialities: children, families and young people; adults; conflict in communities; mental health and social work law.
+The research interests of the team include the use of virtual reality and simulations in social work education, working with older people, young carers, and the changing landscape of social work education.
+Lecturers bring practice experience and real life situations to the classroom.

-Every apprenticeship will be allocated a mentor within the work place and an academic link tutor.
-Your progress and learning will be supported and reviewed through learner progress reviews which will take place every 6-8 weeks in a formal meeting style either in the workplace or at the university.
+Every apprentice is allocated a mentor within the workplace, as well as an academic link tutor.
+Progress and learning is supported and reviewed through learner progress reviews – these formal meetings take place every 6-8 weeks, either in the workplace or at the University.

-As an apprentice you must be working a minimum of 30 hours a week with your employer allowing 20% of your time committed to your study and personal development.
-The programme is delivered through a blended learning approach.
-With a mixture of sessions delivered on line and face to face.
-You will be expected to access the course content online and work through the various sessions and topics that the lecturer has set.
-The online content will be delivered through our Virtual Learning platform Moodle and will include a mixture of learning activities to help you keep on track.
-Every month there will be a day spent reviewing what you have learnt and how it as informed for practice.
+The programme is delivered through a blended learning approach, which involves a mix of face to face and online learning.
+Learners are expected to access the course content online and work through the various sessions and topics that the lecturer has set.
+Online content is delivered through our Virtual Learning platform (Moodle) and includes a mixture of activities to help keep the learner on track.
+Every month, a day is spent reviewing what has been learnt and how it has informed professional practice.

-In addition each level will have a specific focus allowing you to develop in your role and understanding of professional practice.
-Each year of study builds on previous modules and levels allowing you to learn and develop within the programme.
-Within the programme you’ll explore the role of the Social Worker in a variety of settings with a focus on how the profession works through relationship based practice to improve the outcomes of those individuals who access services.
+Each level has a specific focus allowing learners to develop their understanding of professional practice, and each year of study builds on previous modules.
+Within the programme learners explore the role of the Social Worker in a variety of settings, with a focus on how the profession works through relationship-based practice to improve the outcomes of those individuals who access services.